Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 ### Project Policy

-**All projects will require a minimum of 10 commits, and must take place throughout the entirety of the course**
+**All projects will require a minimum of 10 commits, and must take place throughout the time allotted for the project's completion, not just at the end**

 - **Good Example:** 40+ commits throughout the length of the course, looking for a healthy spattering of commits each week (such as 3-5 per day).
 - **Bad Example:** 10 commits on one day during the course and no others.
-Students who do this will be at severe risk of not passing the class.
+Students who do this will be at severe risk of not receiving credit for the project.
 - **Unacceptable Example:** 2 commits the day before a project is due.
 Students who do this should not expect to pass the class.

 ## Evaluation